wkhayrattee/WordPress-With-Composer/README.md

 Using WordPress With Composer & GIT workflow
 ===============================================

+This project is **production** ready.

+If that matters, I have deployed several WooCommerce-based shops using this setup for the last 4yrs, as well as numourous WordPress blogs.

+I obviously also use it on the high production shops/websites for my professional work-place.
+So far, no issue or constraints.
+It makes working and developing in WordPress a joy.
+It makes automated deploy very neat { helps achieve part of the goals for [12-factor principle](https://12factor.net/) }.

+Now go rock your WordPress development workflow with confidence!

 ## ## How To Use

 1) Use [Composer](https://getcomposer.org/) to setup the project: